python-babel/django-babel/README.md

 ## Using the Template Tags

-The template filters provided by !BabelDjango allow formatting of date/time and number values in a locale-sensitive manner, providing much more powerful alternatives to the `date`, `time`, and `floatformat` filters that come with Django.
+The template filters provided by BabelDjango allow formatting of date/time and number values in a locale-sensitive manner, providing much more powerful alternatives to the `date`, `time`, and `floatformat` filters that come with Django.

-To make the template filters/tags available, you need to add !BabelDjango to the list of `INSTALLED_APPS` in your settings module:
+To make the template filters/tags available, you need to add BabelDjango to the list of `INSTALLED_APPS` in your settings module:

 ```python